-Although not yet certain, it appears the chances of the allergic like uncommon neuroleptic malignant syndrome (NMS) is rare with atypicals.
-The greatly reduced risk of all EPS, especially TD and NMS, is my favorite advantage of the atypicals and makes the often impressive benefits and advantages of this family of medicines more available for more situations and more patients with far less risks than before.
-Risperdal and Zyprexa are the 2 most tried and true atypicals for both adults and kids.
-Seroquel is an alternative with more moderate sedation and weight gain.
-Geodon has the least sedation.
-Geodon and Abilify have the least or no weight gain.
+Neuroleptic Malignant Syndrome (NMS) is a rare but potentially dangerous quasi allergic like reaction that is fortunately rare with atypicals, especially at lower doses.
+The greatly reduced risk of all EPS, especially TD and NMS, is a big advantage of the atypicals and makes the often impressive benefits and advantages of this family of medicines more available for more situations and more patients with far less risks than with the older "typicals".

+dystonia, and akathisia symptoms.

+Zyprexa (olanzapine) may be the most effective (other than clozapine) but has the most sedation and weight gain.
+It also has the lowest EPS risk, next to its cousin clozapine.
+Risperdal has been used the most in kids and is FDA approved for Autism.
+Seroquel is an alternative with moderate to strong sedation (sleep help), low EPS risk, and mid-range weight gain risk.
+Geodon has the least sedation, mild EPS risk, and no weight gain (this is a big plus in its favor).
 Risperdal and less so Geodon can increase the hormone prolactin which can lead to breast engorgement and discharge.
-Geodon has a tendency to mildly slow heart conduction but this is rarely a problem.
-No atypicals require regular blood or other special testing and generally are easy to give.
-Once daily dosing is common, with Geodon and Seroquel more often given twice a day.
+Geodon has a tendency to mildly slow heart conduction but this is rarely a problem and especially not at lower doses (checking an EKG may be useful if heart symptoms or high dose).
+Invega is an extended release atypical related to Risperdal.
+Saphris and Abilify are moderate re weight gain, EPS (movement disorder side effects) and sedation.
+No atypicals (except clozapine) require regular blood or other special testing and generally are easy to give.
+Geodon comes only in capsules and tastes bad if split.
+Once daily dosing is common for all antipsychotics although sometimes twice or more doses a day for smoother effects.
 All work rapidly, often the first day or in the first week.
-I have seen many situations where an atypical antipsychotic medicine, especially Risperdal or Zyprexa, has rapidly prevented or stopped a potentially dangerous situation that would have likely otherwise gone on to hospitalization, arrest, or serious harm.
+I have seen many situations where an atypical antipsychotic medicine has rapidly stopped a potentially dangerous situation that might have otherwise gone on to hospitalization, arrest, or serious harm.

+Phone: (520) 296-4280

 So which is best?
-As usual, that depends on matching the medicine to the patient, the target symptoms, what effects are wanted and what effects are not wanted.
-Abilify, with its low EPS and very low TD risk, its moderate sedation, no problematic prolactin or heart effects, little to no weight gain, and good benefit is becoming, although the newest, a top choice.
+As usual, that depends on matching the medicine to the patient, the target symptoms, diagnosis, what has been tried before, history of response to other treatments, cost, is a split-able pill or liquid needed, what effects are wanted, what effects are not wanted, and whether even the side effect might be a benefit for this person.

-In summary, the new atypical antipsychotics are wonderful additions to our treatment options.
+In summary, although we still need more and better medicines and other therapies, the atypical antipsychotics are welcome additions to our treatment options.
 They are often rapidly helpful in crisis situations where other lesser options have failed.
-I particularly like them for extreme impulsive aggression and rage.
+I particularly like them for severe impulsive aggression and rage or as boosters when other treatments have been inadequate.
 Low to moderate doses are usually enough.
 They are quite safe and easy to use.
-Although the risk of Tardive Dyskinesia makes them "big guns" the risk of TD is zero on a short term basis.
+Although the risk of Tardive Dyskinesia makes them "big guns" the risk of TD is low, especially on a short term basis.
 They are also easier and safer to use than other "big guns" like Tegretol, Depakote, Lithium, and the older typical antipsychotics.
-It is important to remember that we don't often use antipsychotic medicine for aggression unless the situation is severe, other attempts have failed, and they won't be kept unless they are very helpful.
-Then we can decide how long to keep them at a more leisurely pace after things are calmer.
+It is important to remember that we don't often use antipsychotic medicine for aggression unless the situation is severe, other attempts have failed, and the med usually won't be kept unless it is very helpful.
+Then we can decide how long to keep them and what else to do at a more comfortable pace after things are not in crisis.